ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 3. The client sends a POST request to the oblivious proxy resource with the encapsulated request as the content of that message.

-4. The oblivious proxy resource forwards this request to the oblivious request resource.
+4. The oblivious proxy resource forwards this request to the oblivious encapsulation resource.

-5. The oblivious request resource receives this request and removes the HPKE protection to obtain an HTTP request.
+5. The oblivious encapsulation resource receives this request and removes the HPKE protection to obtain an HTTP request.

-6. The oblivious request resource makes an HTTP request that includes the target URI, method, fields, and content of the request it acquires.
+6. The oblivious encapsulation resource makes an HTTP request that includes the target URI, method, fields, and content of the request it acquires.

 7. The oblivious target resource answers this HTTP request with an HTTP response.

-8. The oblivious request resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the oblivious proxy resource.
+8. The oblivious encapsulation resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the oblivious proxy resource.